SharePointOscar/aws-fundamentals/README.md

 This solution provides an example of deploying an EC2 Ubuntu instance to a custom VPC to AWS.
 It uses Terraform to deploy an entire AWS VPC to the `us-west-2` region.

 ### Getting Started
-Fist, you will need to have the following:
+First, you will need to have the following:
 * AWS account and AWS CLI installed on your machine
 * Terraform